-The site is located adjacent to a freeway in a highly urbanized area and is currently developed, mostly paved and contains two protected sized trees.
+The site is located adjacent to a freeway in a highly urbanized area and is currently developed, mostly paved and contains seven protected sized trees.
 The site is not an active habitat for any known biological resource (special status plant species) but the tree can be a habitat for common nesting birds.
 Sunnyvale's standard conditions of approval will include the following:

 - 1. Avoidance.
 Demolition and construction activities should be scheduled between September 1 and January 31 to avoid the nesting bird season.
 If construction activities are scheduled to take place outside the nesting season, all impacts on nesting birds protected under the MBTA and California Fish and Game Code will be avoided. - 2.
 Preconstruction/Pre-disturbance Surveys.
 If it is not possible to schedule demolition and construction activities between September 1 and January 31 then preconstruction surveys for nesting birds should be conducted by a qualified ornithologist to ensure that no nests will be disturbed during project implementation.
 We recommend that these surveys be conducted no more than 14 days prior to the initiation of demolition/construction activities.
-During this survey, the ornithologist will inspect all trees and other potential nesting habitats (e.g., trees, shrubs, grasslands, buildings) in and immediately adjacent to the impact areas for nests.

-- 3. Buffers.
+During this survey, the ornithologist will inspect all trees and other potential nesting habitats (e.g., trees, shrubs, grasslands, buildings) in and immediately adjacent to the impact areas for nests. - 3.
+Buffers.
 If an active nest is found sufficiently close to work areas to be disturbed by these activities, the ornithologist will determine the extent of a construction-free buffer zone to be established around the nest (typically 300 ft for raptors and 100 ft for other species), to ensure that no nests of species protected by the MBTA and California Fish and Game Code will be disturbed during project implementation. - 4.
 Inhibition of Nesting.
 If construction activities will not be initiated until after the start of the nesting season, all potential nesting substrates (e.g., bushes, trees, grasses, and other vegetation) that are scheduled to be removed by the project may be removed prior to the start of the nesting season (e.g., prior to February 1).
 This will preclude the initiation of nests in this vegetation, and prevent the potential delay of the project due to the presence of active nests in these substrates.

-These conditions of approval for the Use Permit will become valid when the project is approved.
-Conditions will be applicable during the demolition/construction of the project.
-The project contractor/applicant will be solely responsible for implementation and maintenance of these conditions of approval.
+These conditions of approval for the Use Permit will become valid when the Project is approved.
+Conditions will be applicable during the demolition/construction of the Project.
+The Project contractor/applicant will be solely responsible for implementation and maintenance of these conditions of approval.
 The conditions of approval shall be incorporated into the construction plans.
 Protected sized trees are required to be replaced per the City's Tree Replacement Policy.
 The City's Tree Replacement Policy require a minimum of one 24" box or three 15-gallon trees for tree sizes removed between 12" to 18" diameter; one 36" box or two 24" box trees for tree sizes removed between 19" to 24" diameter; and one 48" or two 36" box or four 24" box trees for tree sizes removed over 24" diameter.
-The project site has two protected trees, which will be removed due to conflict with the proposed project and due to declining health with the root system damage.
-The proposed project replaces these two protected trees with one
+The Project site hasseven protected trees, which will remain on site (one will be relocated), and other 7 non-protected trees will be removed.
+Those non-protected trees are not subject to the City's Tree Replacement Policy; however, the Project proposes to plan 14 new 24-inch box trees on the Project site.